Bounded Termination of Monotonicity-Constraint Transition Systems: Additional Examples

 \begin{program} SimpleMultipleDep(int n, int m) \{ x = 0; y = 0; while (x < n) if (y < m) y++; else \{ y = 0; x++; \} \} \end{program}

 Here is its MC representation:

 \eex

 \bex The next example is from~\cite{SPEED-POPL09}.
 They explain that their algorithm does not handle it because of the lack of path-sensitive information.
-Alain et al.~report in~\cite{ADFG:web} that their tool solved this instance.
+Alias et al.~report in~\cite{ADFG:web} that their tool solved this instance.

 \begin{program} void pathSensitive2(int n, int b, int x) \{ int t; if (b>=1) t=1; else t = -1; while (x<=n) \{ if (b>=1) x=x+t; else x=x-t; \} \} \end{program}

 In its MC representation, we represent the effect of addition and subtraction disjunctively: for example, we use the knowledge that \pgt{x = x+t} is a command that increases \pgt{x} if \pgt{t} is positive, decreases \pgt{x} if \pgt{t} is negative, etc. Thus we have three MCs for each command of this form.
 In this particular program, two of those represent transitions that will never be taken in an actual run, but we do not assume our ``front end" to do such an analysis.